 A Piece of Paper

-It is very rare you will encounter such person but I had, again, and I plan to hang around and learn more from him.
-In this world full of braggadocios and trying-hard hangers-on, it is a like finding a gem that will last you a lifetime.
+It is rare to encounter such a person, but I did again, and I plan to hang around and learn more from him.
+In this world full of braggadocios and trying-hard hangers-on, it is like finding a gem that will last you a lifetime.

-I had my fair share of friends in the almost five decades of existence.
-They had come and gone.
-Some had died along the way and some had simply disappeared in the course of time – the consequences of aging, the sign of the times or, simply, the call of destiny.
+In my almost five decades of existence, I have had my fair share of friends.
+They have come and gone.
+Some have died along the way, and some have simply disappeared in the course of time—the consequences of aging, the sign of the times, or simply, the call of destiny.

-The memories you had shared with these people are more than enough to keep you aglow and lift your spirits as you amble along in the twilight times of your life.
+The memories you have shared with these people are enough to keep you aglow and lift your spirits as you amble along in the twilight times of your life.

 I Remember June (And the Glorious Years of the PNB)